jlmelville/rnndescent/README.md

   )
 ```

-You can also query a "reference" set of data with query data, so that the
+You can also search the neighbor graph with new query items:
-returned knn indices refer only to the reference data:

 ```R
 # 100 reference iris items